fpezzati/k8s/readme.md

 this way we are telling host to route all traffic about port 80 to specific virtual network interface.

 You can easily see how cumbersome that is.

+### Prerequisite: docker networking
+When running containers we can choose different options about networking by `--network` option.

+Option `host` allows host and containers see each other because they share the host's network interface.

+Option `bridge` creates a bridge network namespace with containers within, so a virtual private network is built.
+Docker creates a `bridge` network named docker0 when installed, exactly as we run `ip link add docker0 type bridge`.
+When a container is started docker creates virtual network intefaces and virtual connection to link container's network namespace with `bridge` network.

+Docker also create iptables rules to NAT containers and allows port forwarding.

+### Prerequisite: CNI
+CNI is a standard interface to implement networking.
+This allows different providers offer their network solutions as plugins that conform with CNI: calico, weaveworks, flannel, vmware nsx etc...

+Docker doesn't implement CNI, he has its own standard knows as Container Network Model.
+You can use specific CNI by running container with `--network none` and add networking stuff yourself with your preferred CNI tool.

+### Cluster networking
+Kubernetes cluster is made of master and worker nodes.
+Each node has its own network interface, host name and mac-address.

+Master nodes should accept connections:
+- on port 6443 because of kube-apiserver,
+- on port 10250 because of kubelet,
+- on port 10259 because of kube-scheduler,
+- on port 10257 because of kube-controller-manager,
+- on port 2379 because of etcd.

+Worker nodes should accept connections:
+- on port 10250 because of kubelet (also in worker nodes),
+- on port 30000-32767 because of hosted services.

+ip netns
+ip -n cni-346e56ca-012c-2744-b8f2-586d63554345 link show ip addr (virtual networks are listed on host) ip addr also show network namespace

+cannot find mac adress assigned to node.. tried with:
+- ip addr (and got the network namespace)
+- ip netns exec cni-c53e54ff-ca48-4c9d-7773-badf04610a43 ip link solution was to ssh into node01, `ssh node01`, and then do `ip address` to have all the infos about node's network interface, including its mac-address.

+`ip address show type bridge` lists all bridge type networks on host.

+`netstat -npl | grep -i program-name` to check which ports `program-name` uses.

+cannot get how many connections on port, maybe is a tricky question.
+Solution states `netstat -npa | grep -i program-name` shows all connections estabilished on ports and kept by `program-name`.
+So that wasn't a tricky question.

+### Pod networking
+Kubernetes does not provide a networking solution at pod level, cni you'll install does.

+Kubernetes states:
+- every pod should have an ip address,
+- every pod should be able to comunicate with pods in the same node,
+- every pod should be able to comunicate with pods hosted on other nodes without NAT.

+So, each node creates a bridge network and, for each pod, it creates a network namespace, two virtual network interfaces, one bound to pod network and the other bound to the bridge network.
+Each bridge network has its own subnet and then, accordingly to that subnet, pods will have ip addresses.
+In the end network interfaces are turned up.
+To let pods communicate across nodes, each bridge network uses node's network interface as default gateway.

+That's what CNI, along with other tasks, does in a way or another.

+### CNI in kubernetes
+CNI:
+- creates container network namespaces,
+- find network containers must attach to,
+- binary config in JSON format.

+Kubernetes cni binaries are hosted in `/opt/cni/bin` and configuration are in `/etc/cni/net.d/`.

+### CNI weaveworks (weaveworks shuts down)
+Weaveworks's CNI uses agents: agents are deployed and live in nodes sharing infos each other about which pods are hosted where they are.
+When a packet is sent, weaveworks agent in the node wrap it up, send to target agent accordingly to network topology he store.
+Target agent unwrap and move the packet to proper pod.

+Weaveworks shuts down, it would be good to get some infos about Calico.

+Kubectl describe node controlplane gives infos, even which service container runtime kubernetes is using.
+You can also use `ps -aux | grep -i kubelet | grep container-runtime`.

+CNI binaries are in `/opt/cni/bin/`.
+Here you can also find installed plugins, they're the binaries in that directory.

+### Ip address managment in weaves (weaveworks shuts down)
+CNI plugin assings ip to containers.
+Usually CNI solution uses DHCP, Host-Local or other custom solution.

+Finding one weave pod and describing it will gives a bunch of infos about weave.

+### Service networking
+Services are the backbone of high level communication among pods.
+Pods won't use ip to call each other because they're ephemeral, they rely on services who are in charge to act as load balancer and do service discovery.

+Each service receives an ip address and a node.
+A service is accessible to all pods in cluster even if they're in different nodes, they are not bound to node, Service is an entity that traverse cluster.

+ClusterIP: only accessible inside cluster
+NodePort: creates a port forwarding rule that allows pod to be accessible.
+You usually use this to access application from outside cluster.

+kubelet

 ### Security primitives
 First secure your hosts: use SSH key based authentication. kube-apiserver must be kept secure by configuring proper authentication and authorization services.